Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables

 Let us describe two main stages of the proof of theorems \ref {th1'}--\ref {th:nondeg}.

-{\it Stage one} is based on generalizing the averaging method (which was initially \cite {8,9,29} introduced for Hamiltonian systems) to the case of 0-Hamiltonian systems with slow and fast variables.
-(A similar generalization see in \cite {Vorob11}.)
-It studies the unperturbed system (\ref {eq:unpert}) taking into account that it is close to a ``super-integrable'' model system (\ref {eq:model}).
-At first, one describes $(T,\alpha)$-periodic solutions of the unperturbed system (\ref {eq:unpert}) that are close to the generating solutions of the model system (\ref {eq:model}).
-At second, one studies the linearization of the ``succession map'' for such solutions (see theorem \ref {th:mult} and corollary \ref {cor:unic:basis}).
+{\it Stage one} is based on the averaging method on a submanifold \cite {8,9,29} (a similar assertion for systems with slow and fast variables see in \cite{Vorob11}.
+Using this method, we study the (0-Hamiltonian) unperturbed system (\ref {eq:unpert}) taking into account that it is close to the ``super-integrable'' model system (\ref {eq:model}).
+Namely, at first, we describe $(T,\alpha)$-periodic solutions of the unperturbed system (\ref {eq:unpert}) that are close to the generating solutions of the model system (\ref {eq:model}).
+At second, we study the linearization of the ``succession map'' for these solutions (see Theorem \ref {th:mult}).

-As is well known, any symplectic linear operator decomposes into the direct product of ``indecomposable'' symplectic operators.
-Each of the latter operators is given by a ``standard'' symplectic matrix called a {\em Jordan-Kronecker block} in some canonical (i.e.\ symplectic) basis.